Hey, International Pizza Expo is Coming Up Mar 28-30, 2023 in Las Vegas. Show Your Love for Pizza and Get Your Pizza T-Shirt Today!

 The Last Slice

-We hope that you now know how long does pizza last in the fridge.
+We hope that you now know how long pizza last in the fridge.

 Aren’t you glad you have more reason to reheat leftover pizza in your fridge after reading this tip-filled guide?